borkshop/js/jspit/stream.md

 ## Done

-More lighting reworks to separate FOV revelation from light casting, further setting the stage for environmental light sources.
+Further reworked lighting to separate FOV revelation from light casting, then added ambient and non-actor light sources.
+Demonstrated best by an update to the DLA demo.

 # 2020-11-10